 Anyone seeking aid will have volunteers visit their home, and this is done for all individuals who have requested assistance.
 The charity will help them process applications and determine what support the charity can provide to help alleviate emergencies.

-As part of their services, St. Vincent de Paul distributes food to needy persons and helps clients afford the cost of rental housing in Marion County.
+As part of their services, St. Vincent de Paul distributes food as well as free groceries to needy persons and helps clients afford the cost of rental housing in Marion County.
 They also help provide utility bill help and medical care, among other services.

 More basic support includes free hot meals from the Cathedral Kitchen, personal hygiene kits and clothing.
 This, and more, is available to homeless individuals, the working poor and families through St. Vincent de Paul Society territory in Indianapolis.

 Society of St. Vincent de Paul has information on other food assistance programs, such as SNAP, surplus commodities, school lunches and breakfast for students from low income and/or inner city areas of Indianapolis and so much more.
 The charity focuses on the unemployed, people living in poverty, seniors, and the working poor among others.
 Continue with government food programs.

 The organization also provides information in regards to local transitional housing units across Marion County and affordable apartments to help stabilize homeless clients.
 There is also the Holy Family shelter, which is short term lodging.